 Her cousin Mordecai delivered a challenge that still echoes across the centuries: “Who knows whether you have come to the kingdom for such a time as this?”
 (Esther 4:14).
 Esther chose courage.
 She approached the king without invitation — an act punishable by death — and saved her nation.

 What this means for you: Courage is not the absence of fear.
-Courage is choosing to act on conviction even when fear is screaming at you to stay quiet.
-Maybe for you, “such a time as this” looks like standing up for a classmate who is being bullied, speaking truth when a friend is heading down a destructive path, or simply refusing to compromise your values under social pressure.
-Esther reminds every young woman — and every young man — that God positions each person with purpose.
+Courage is choosing to act on conviction even when fear tells you to stay quiet.
+That may mean standing up for a classmate who is being mistreated, speaking truth when a friend is heading toward harm, or refusing to compromise your values under pressure.
+Esther reminds us that God positions people with purpose.

 Ruth: Loyalty That Defies Logic

 Ruth was a Moabite widow with every logical reason to walk away.
 After her husband died, her mother-in-law Naomi urged Ruth to return to her own family and her own gods.
-It was the safe, sensible option.
+It was the safe option.
 But Ruth refused to leave.
-Her words are among the most beautiful declarations of loyalty in all of literature: “Where you go I will go, and where you stay I will stay.
+Her words remain one of the clearest declarations of loyalty in Scripture: “Where you go I will go, and where you stay I will stay.
 Your people will be my people and your God my God.”
 (Ruth 1:16).

 Ruth chose faithfulness over convenience.
 She followed Naomi to Bethlehem, worked tirelessly in the fields, and ultimately married Boaz — becoming part of the direct lineage of Jesus Christ.
 A foreign widow with no status became an ancestor of the King of Kings.

-What this means for you: Loyalty is not popular in a culture that encourages you to abandon anything — or anyone — that no longer serves your comfort.
-Ruth teaches us that commitment to the right people and to the right God can lead you into a story far greater than anything you could design on your own.
+What this means for you: Loyalty is not always rewarded quickly, but it is never wasted.
+Ruth teaches that commitment to the right people and to the right God can lead into a story greater than anything comfort would have chosen.
 Be the friend who stays.
 Be the person who keeps a promise.
 God honors faithfulness.

-Mary: Surrendering to a Calling You Don’t Fully Understand
+Mary: Surrendering to a Calling You Do Not Fully Understand

-Mary was likely a teenager — scholars estimate she was between thirteen and sixteen years old — when an angel appeared and told her she would carry the Son of God.
-Consider the weight of that moment.
-She was young, unmarried, and living in a culture where her situation could result in public disgrace or worse.
+Mary was likely a teenager when an angel appeared and told her she would carry the Son of God.
+She was young, unmarried, and living in a culture where her situation could result in public disgrace.
 Every human instinct would have told her to refuse.

 Instead, Mary responded with one of the most faith-filled statements in Scripture: “I am the Lord’s servant.
 May your word to me be fulfilled.”
 (Luke 1:38).
 She did not demand a full explanation.
 She did not require a guarantee of comfort.
 She simply trusted and obeyed.

 What this means for you: You will face moments when God calls you into something that does not make sense on paper.
-Maybe it is a ministry opportunity, a conversation you need to have, a dream that feels too big, or a season of waiting that feels too long.
-Mary reminds us that saying “yes” to God does not require full understanding — it requires full trust.
+It may be a ministry opportunity, a hard conversation, a big dream, or a season of waiting.
+Mary shows that saying yes to God does not require full understanding.
+It requires full trust.
 Your age is not a disqualification.
-It may be your qualification.

 Your Move: Three Action Steps This Week

-• Pray Mary’s prayer.
-Each morning, simply say: “Lord, I am your servant.
+- Pray Mary’s prayer.
+Each morning, say: “Lord, I am your servant.
 I trust your plan even when I cannot see the full picture.”

-These three women did not have wealth, political power, or social media followings.
+These three women did not have wealth, political power, or large audiences.
 What each woman had was a willingness to let God use her right where she was.
-That is the only qualification heaven has ever required — and it is the same qualification God is looking for in you today.
+That is still the qualification heaven looks for — and it is the same qualification God is looking for in you today.

 Now go live like it.